Best Yoga Blocks of 2021

 Options: None, only comes in one color, price is for 1 block

 Upon unveiling this bundle of yoga goodies, we were immediately offended by the odor of the foam.
 We allowed the foam to breathe for about 48 hours and were then able to enjoy our yoga practices odor-free.
 And while the non-traditional size ended up being an attribute for us, we encourage consumers to be aware that the standard yoga block size offers a full inch more in terms of a support base, depending on what block configuration you prefer to use.
-Ultimately, we are pleased by the durability and affordability of this collection and unanimously agree that the Healthyoga bundle is a top-shelf choice for yogis looking to deepen their practice with props.
+Ultimately, we are pleased by the durability and affordability of this collection and unanimously agree that the Heathyoga bundle is a top-shelf choice for yogis looking to deepen their practice with props.

 Options: 6 colors, price is for 2 blocks and a strap

 If you're seeking an incredibly supportive and well-compressed set of cork yoga blocks, the Node Fitness set is the pair for you.
 These seriously dense, natural bricks stay where you place them and are strong enough to support the weight of heavier bodies.
-While cork is more porous than our EVA foam options, the high-density cork of these blocks repels sweat and condensation far better than other similar options.
+While cork is more porous than EVA foam, the high-density cork of these blocks repels sweat and condensation far better than other similar options.
 We felt super comfortable breaking a sweat and resting our bodies atop these solid, environmentally friendly assistants.
-The increased weight of these bricks aids in their overall support, so we found them excellent during poses when we really had to rely on our props for stability.
+The increased weight of these bricks aids in their overall support, so we found them excellent during poses where we really had to rely on our props for stability.

 The uber-compacted cork of the Node Fitness blocks creates a tough brick, which isn't always the most comfortable beneath stiff joints.
 The uncontoured edges and corners make these blocks best for strength-focused practices; they're not quite gentle enough for slow-moving, restorative practices.
-However, anyone looking for a prop that will support their body weight for the long haul will be satisfied with the Node Fitness blocks.
+However, anyone looking for a prop that will support their body weight for the long haul will be satisfied with these blocks.
 They stay put, do not compress with use, and can support more weight than many of their competitors.